Coarse Personalization: Methodological overview

-where we suppressed the dependence on $\boldsymbol{x}_{i}$ in our notation and $S^{0}$ represents the a priori segmentation from the classical approach.
-The left-hand side in Equation \ref{eq:Toy-Example} represents the profits from the simultaneous approach where the profits are maximized to both arguments.
-The right-hand side represents sequential approach where treatments are chosen only after segments $S^{0}$ are formed.
-The inequality holds by the property of the maximization operator over $S$.
-The inequality will bind only if the a priori segmentation is ex post optimal for profit maximization or equivalently when $S^{0}\in\argmax_{S'}\max_{T}\Pi(S',T(S'))$.
-Hence, the simultaneous approach that we propose in this paper will be an upper bound for any sequential segmentation procedure.
-In our empirical application, we evaluate our simultaneous approach to different sequential benchmarks used in classical marketing in Section \ref{subsec:Classical-segmentation-procedures}.
+where we suppressed the dependence on $\boldsymbol{x}_{i}$ in our notation.
+The left-hand side in Equation \ref{eq:Toy-Example} represents profits from the simultaneous approach where the profits are maximized to both arguments.
+The right-hand side represents the sequential approach where treatments are chosen only after segments $S^{0}$ are formed.

+The inequality holds by the property of the maximization operator over $S$, and it will bind if and only if the a priori segmentation is ex post optimal for profit maximization.\footnote{Specifically, only if $S^{0}(\mathbf{x}_{i})\in\argmax_{S'}\max_{T}\Pi(S'(\mathbf{x}_{i}),T(S'(\mathbf{x}_{i})))$.} Hence, the simultaneous approach will be an upper bound in profits for \emph{any} sequential segmentation procedure.
+In our empirical application, we validate this intuition by evaluating our simultaneous approach to different sequential benchmarks.

-While our simultaneous approach is more profitable, solving it in practice is quite difficult.
-Using the promotions management setting from our empirical example, if we decide to form three unique segments that are each assigned a promotion that can take on ten different different dollar off or percentage off values for fifteen people, the total number of combinations is ${10\times2 \choose 3}3^{15}$, which is over $16$ billion combinations.
-Even in this small example, we see that the space over which to search over is combinatorially large and for more modern digital marketing applications with many treatment arms that are issued to millions of customers, the problem only gets substantially more complex.
+While our simultaneous approach is analytically more profitable, in practice solving it is quite difficult.
+As an example, forming three segments for fifteen individuals, each segment receiving a promotion from ten possible dollar-off or percentage-off values, yields a total of ${10\times2 \choose 3}3^{15}$ combinations, which is over $16$ billion combinations.
+Even in this stylized example, we see that the search space is combinatorially large.
+For modern digital marketing applications with many treatment arms that are issued to millions of customers, it only gets more complex.

-Modern approaches attempt to solve the problem by A/B testing each discrete treatment arm, evaluating the heterogeneous treatment effects, and forming segments among the extant treatment arms to maximize profits \citep{Hitsch2018}.
-In our running example in promotions management, we have ten different values tested for both dollar and percentage off promotions.
-This means we have twenty treatment arms to evaluate heterogeneous treatment effects.
-Segments are then formed by assigning individuals to their best offered treatment arm.
+Modern approaches attempt to solve the problem by testing each discrete treatment arm in an A/B test, evaluating its heterogeneous treatment effects, and forming segments among the extant treatment arms to maximize profits \citep{Hitsch2024}.
+Policy learning methods can directly learn the most profitable treatment to offer from the experiment.
+In our running example, we have ten different promotional values tested by the firm for both dollar and percentage off promotions.
+Effectively, we have twenty treatment arms for heterogeneous treatment effects estimation or policy learning.
+Segments are then formed by assigning individuals to their best profit-maximizing treatment arm by either using heterogeneous treatment effects or policy learning.